isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-i-found-a-scorpion-in-my-house-are-there-more.markdown

 slug: /i-found-a-scorpion-in-my-house-are-there-more/
 lastmod: 2025-05-07T12:21:28+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 Scorpions are a pest that will come out regularly in the desert areas of the United States (especially the southwestern regions).
 **So, we just today found such a scorpion in our neighbor's house.
-So I'm wondering if there could be more around.Â ** **My answer is that this will depend on the location and region that you found this scorpion  - which means where you live.Â **
+So I'm wondering if there could be more around. ** **My answer is that this will depend on the location and region that you found this scorpion  - which means where you live. **
 Related:
 [Pest Control Services Near Me](https://pestpolicy.com/pest-control-near-me/)
 ## Details: I Found One Scorpion In My House?
 Could There Be More?